ryanparsons7/bluetooth_analyser/README.md

 - Bluefruit LE Sniffer. (found at https://www.adafruit.com/product/2269)

 # Instructions

+## Installation
+- Download project zip by going to Code > Download ZIP
+- Extract the ZIP to a new folder.
+- Install Python 3 from https://www.python.org/downloads/, use default configuration.
+- Install Wireshark, keep default settings and ensure TShark gets installed.
+- Install the modules from the basic requirements list by using the command "pip3 install **module_name**" in either PowerShell or CMD
+- Launch the Application by running "py Bluetooth Analyser.py" in PowerShell or CMD from within the "bluetooth_analyser" folder.<br>I recommend you do this by first deselecting any items in the folder, **Shift + Right Clicking** an empty area of the folder and selecting "Open PowerShell window here".
+This will open a PowerShell window within the directory.

 ## Packet Analysis
 - Install Wireshark + TShark.
 - Run "Bluetooth Analyser.py" with Python 3 ("py Bluetooth Analyser.py" in Powershell)